blake-sprad/Predicting-Wimbledon2025-Winner/readme.md

 This analysis uses two scripts 'load_and_clean.py' and 'models.py'

 ### 'load_and_clean.py'
-This script begings by defining the function 'process_year()'.
+This script begins by defining the function 'process_year()'.
 This function creates columns that calculates the difference in the competing players' match statistics (i.e. rank_diff, ace_diff, etc).
-Addtionally, it creates a dummy variable for the surface type, drops the features we aren't interested in, and creates the 'target' column which is what the models will be trained to find.
+Additionally, it creates a dummy variable for the surface type, drops the features we aren't interested in, and creates the 'target' column which is what the models will be trained to find.
 Lastly, this function creates a flipped model which doubles our amount